emsesc/bunnimage/blog/draft2.md

   * This way, the subscription will **not** trigger when a PDF is stored in the "pdfs" container.
 It will **only** trigger when something is stored in "images."

 > Congratulations!
 You have now subscribed to the "blob created" event in your "images" container that triggers the convert image function!

+### Upload a converted PDF to the "pdfs" container!
+Now that we've connected our Functions and frontend together with an Event Grid Subscription, try submitting another image to check if it successfully uploads as a PDF into the "pdfs" container.